bitovi/hatchify/doc/react/components.md

 ### Filters

-Used for filtering data in the table.
+`Filters` is used for filtering data in the table.

 ```tsx
 //in App.tsx